 The term 'populist' refers to political leaders who, rather than seeing politics as a contest between different policy positions, argue that the political arena is a moral battleground between right and wrong: between a country's 'true people' and the elites or other groups that populists deem to be outsiders, such as ethnic and religious minorities, immigrants, or criminals.
 'Populism' refers to the general ideology that underpins populist leaders' beliefs.
 It is important to note that populist parties can be anywhere on the political spectrum and the term does not in itself mean a party is to the right or left.

-92 the average in democracies.93 Similarly, the Philippines' President Rodrigo Duterte has the greatest number of retired generals in any cabinet in the post-dictatorship period.
-Duterte has overseen a deep politicisation of the military, which now supplants civilian leaders in formulating and implementing security policies.94 In Mexico too, the armed forces are increasingly relied upon to exercise civilian functions, including repairing hospitals and building airports.95 Even in Hungary, the militarisation of state functions has gathered pace during the COVID-19 pandemic in the latest manifestation of Hungary's democratic backsliding under Prime Minister Viktor Orban.96 This politicisation could have severe impacts on the quality of defence governance.
+This erosion of governance and rollback of democratic mechanisms affects the armed forces dramatically.
+In many populist states, the military is increasingly involved in the political arena.
+In Brazil for instance, President Jair Bolsonaro has given a significant share of cabinet seats to current or former officers, at a rate five times higher than the average in democracies.
+Similarly, the Philippines' President Rodrigo Duterte has the greatest number of retired generals in any cabinet in the post-dictatorship period.
+Duterte has overseen a deep politicisation of the military, which now supplants civilian leaders in formulating and implementing security policies.
+In Mexico too, the armed forces are increasingly relied upon to exercise civilian functions, including repairing hospitals and building airports.
+Even in Hungary, the militarisation of state functions has gathered pace during the COVID-19 pandemic in the latest manifestation of Hungary's democratic backsliding under Prime Minister Viktor Orban.
+This politicisation could have severe impacts on the quality of defence governance.